fbpx

 Summer tyres should not be used in winter conditions, when the tread depth must be a minimum of 3mm (compared to 1.6mm normally).
 If renting a vehicle during the winter months it should be supplied fully ready to cope with the conditions, but check in advance if you are unsure.

 One thing to watch out for when driving during this time of year is road closures.
-I get emails from people who rally want to see the fjords during the winter.
+I get emails from people who really want to see the fjords or another rural region during the winter.

 While I understand that (they are a truly spectacular sight when covered in snow), there is a reason you don't see too many white-dusted photos of the fjords: It's hard to get there with many mountain passes closed, and accommodation options are few and far between.